mehmetegeacican/Design-Patterns-JS-TS/Creational/Builder Pattern/Readme.md

 ## Structure

-<li> 1 - The builder interface :  declares product construction steps that are common to all types of builders. </li>
+<li> 1 - The builder interface :  declares common product construction steps for all types of builders. </li>
-<li> 2 - Concrete Builders : provide different implementations of the construction steps.
+<li> 2 - Builders : Actual classes provide different implementations of the construction steps.
 Concrete builders may produce products that don’t follow the common interface. </li>
 <li> 3 - Products - Result Objects </li>
 <li> 4 - Director - Calls the order of the construction sets. has methods such as makeSportsCar(builder) </li>
-<li> 5 - Client - Associattes one of the builder objects with client </li>

 ## Example Usages
 This section is for real life examples where Builder pattern is used.
 Code example is in the js files.